It also reinforces a message I’ve seen, learned and taught time and again.

 If you choose progress, you might want to check out

-F2 M’s – a simple, no-nonsense tool I designed specifically to help me and my coaching clients create the clarity, focus and accountability we need to build new habits and accomplish more of what matters each day (N.b., you can also TRACKTION Planner download the free PDF version here).
+F2 M’s – a simple, no-nonsense productivity tool that gives you the clarity, focus and accountability you need to build new habits and accomplish more of what matters each day.
+TRACKTION Planner

 But in any case, thank you for stopping and I hope you enjoyed this book summary of Darren Hardy’s